 Chloasma may occasionally occur with use of hormonal contraceptives, especially in women with a history of chloasma gravidarum.
-Women with a tendency to chloasma should protect the affected area from exposure to the sun or ultraviolet radiation while taking hormonal contraceptives.
+Women with a tendency to develop chloasma should avoid exposure to the sun or ultraviolet radiation while taking hormonal contraceptives.

 Special Populations